GoBlog

 The Best AP Classes to Take – 5 Reasons Why You Should Change Courses in High School

+Whether you’re looking for easy schools to get into or reading up on top Ivy League schools, you probably have some questions about AP courses.
 Choosing the right courses or the best AP classes to take often happens after choosing the wrong courses first.
-Every year, we find common mistakes when it comes to course selection.
+Every year, we find our students making some of the same common mistakes when it comes to course selection.
 Thankfully, most high schools are willing to work with you to make adjustments.
 Here are the most common course changes you should consider.

-Students majoring in Engineering derive little to no benefit from the headache of an AP US History, especially if they don’t enjoy history to begin with.
+Students majoring in Engineering derive little to no benefit from the headache of AP US History, especially if they don’t enjoy history to begin with.
 Likewise, students majoring in history derive little to no benefit from taking AP Calculus BC, especially if they don’t like math.
-That being said, we see students signing up for weighted courses that have nothing to do with their major – or interests – all the time!
-It ruins lives and GPA’s every year.
-So do yourself a favor and replace your weighted coursework with those that have more to do with your major, or at the very least, with your interests.
+We see students signing up for weighted courses that have nothing to do with their major—or interests—all the time!
+Taking AP courses you aren’t strong in ruins GPAs every year.
+So do yourself a favor and replace your weighted coursework with classes that have more to do with your major or your interests.

 Read more here to find out the weighted courses that make sense – and which don’t – depending on the major you are indicating towards.

-Computer Science and Engineering majors keep making this one mistake: not taking physics until their senior year.
-If physics is an option for the 11th grade, we strongly recommend CS/Engineering majors take it because:
+Computer Science and Engineering majors keep making this one mistake: not taking physics until senior year.
+If physics is an option for 11th grade, we strongly recommend CS/Engineering majors take it because:

 • It demonstrates aptitude towards CS/Engineering departments

-• It prepares them for the field of study that they’re trying to pursue.
+• It prepares you for the field of study you’re trying to pursue

-Even better is taking AP Physics 1 in 11th grade, opening up the opportunity to AP Physics C in 12th.
-Note that taking physics any later than the 11th grade wouldn’t allow a student to report their grade until after college application deadlines, which is too late by our books.
+Even better is taking AP Physics 1 in 11th grade, opening up the opportunity to then take AP Physics C in 12th.
+Note that taking physics any later than the 11th grade wouldn’t allow a student to report your grade until after college application deadlines, which is too late by our books.

 Having a back-up plan is always good.
-Intended Biology majors sometimes find themselves stuck with a really hard AP Biology class or teacher.
-And a pair of B’s can really wreck the plan of majoring in Biology.
-Likewise, prospective Business students often find bad luck in core classes that are important for business admissions, earning a rocky road transcript record for math classes and english.
-Hence why we recommend taking Psychology or AP Psychology in the 11th grade.
+Intended Biology majors sometimes find themselves stuck with a really hard AP Biology class or teacher, and a pair of B’s can really wreck your plan of majoring in Biology.
+Likewise, prospective Business students often have bad luck in core classes that are important for business admissions, like English and math.

 Accelerated Math with Weak Foundations